 Eligible groups & organizations from Frontline communities may submit an application through our online application portal.
 The ACT Scholarship Committee will review your application and will contact you for more information and to share a decision with you within a few weeks upon receipt.

 The ACT Scholarship Committee meets every month.
 Expect to hear from our committee within a few days after our monthly meeting!
 If you are applying to be a Rapid Response Recipient, you may hear from our committee within a shorter timeframe.

-Applicants must apply a month (30 days) in advance of their direct action.
+Applicants should apply ideally a month (30 days) in advance of day of action.
 Keep in mind that applications are reviewed on a monthly basis!
 Applications submitted less than one month in advance cannot be guaranteed, with the exception of Rapid Response Applications.

 The ACT Scholarship Committee will only consider applicants that meet the Eligibility Criteria listed below.

-Groups, Organizations from Frontline Communities planning to engage in Direct Action.
+Groups and Organizations from Frontline Communities planning to engage in Direct Action and Mass Mobilization.

-Direct action is defined as the strategic use of immediate acts to achieve a social or political end & challenge an unjust power dynamic.
+We define Direct action as the strategic use of immediate acts to achieve a social or political end & challenge an unjust power dynamic.
 Direct Actions should grab attention, show refusal in cooperation, be from the voices going through the struggle and provide alternatives.

 Strong preference will be given to community groups & grassroots organizations of Frontline communities that: